thoth-tech/documentation/docs/OnTrack/Deployment/Enhanced Authentication/current-and-proposed-authentication-evaluation-5.1.md

-The purpose of this documentation is to formally review the current authentication mechanisms which are in place within the OnTrack architecture and compare this to the proposed authentication solution to be developed by the Enhance Authentication team.
+The purpose of this documentation is to formally review the current authentication mechanisms which are in place within the OnTrack architecture and compare this to the proposed authentication solution in development by the Deployment project team (Enhance Authentication).
 Within this evaluation, the current authentication setup and mechanisms will be described, and then analysed in terms of the risks and issues encompassed within such a setup.
 The new authentication solution which is proposed to be developed and implemented will then be described, analysing how this new system aims to advance the